tsandefer/dsi_capstone_2/README.md

   <img src="images/pmi_funct.png" width = 800>
 </p>

-**Learning a Word from its Context**
-Doc2Vec is a neural network model that strives to learn how to best encode words, and documents, into vectors that represent their contextual orientation, based on what it learned in training.

-The idea is that as you read lines of text, a latent "context window" traverses through the text and captures the aggregate meaning of the words within, but continues to shift and evolve as it moves along the text.

-> "Tell me who your friends are, and I'll tell you who you are"

-> “The meaning of a word can be inferred by the company it keeps"

 ### Properties of Word/Doc2Vec

-Interestingly, Word2Vec vectors have been found to have arithmetic properties that resemble word analogies when properly trained.
-For example, when you subtract the word vector for queen from the vector for king, you get roughly the same result as when you subtract the vector for woman from the vector for man.
+Interestingly, Word2Vec vectors have been found to have arithmetic properties that resemble the functionality of word analogies when properly trained.
+For example, if you subtract the word vector for queen from the vector for king, you get approximately the same result as when you subtract the vector for woman from the vector for man, which roughly gives us the vector representation of male-female meaning in context.

 <p align="center">
   <img src="images/analogy.png" width = 500>